The destructive magic of Eddie Van Halen and David Lee Roth

 To his credit, Roth echoed the sentiment to Maron, telling him, “a part of me remained 23 years old forever.”

-What’s particularly telling is the men gave these interviews while they were still touring together.
-When Maron asked Roth if they could have dinner together at the end of a long day, he replied, “Nope.
+What’s particularly telling is that the men gave these interviews while they were still touring together.
+When Maron asked Roth if the two could have dinner together at the end of a long day, he replied, “Nope.
 Not even close.
 Not even close.
 This is not a golf club.
 This is a little closer to ‘The Wild Bunch.’
 There is a fury and an antagonism, and what comes out of that is, when it’s good, oh man.”

 But what seemed to matter most to Eddie — what always seemed to matter most — was the music.